lumenwrites/writingstreak.io/content/_meta/Writing Streak Next Up.md

 - Can I have custom post slugs?
 That'd be sick.
 - Let users create their own tags?
 - Forum?
+- Sequences
+	- Should be attached to authors, posts
+	- Need a way to rank posts in sequences
 - Password recovery/reset for users who signed up with gmail.
 - Incrntivize feedback and good commenting as much as possible.
 Give people prominent urls to their profiles if nothing else.
 Maybe even a follow button.
 Give people status for writing quality comments, learn from that dude in Forem academy (the tech loaf guy)
 	Affiliate system HypeFury is using: https://firstpromoter.com/